 - Fresh Peaches - yes, you can sub in canned peaches or frozen peaches if you like.
 Just make sure to pat off all the extra liquid with paper towels before using them.

-- Sour Cream - You can sub plain greek yogurt for the sour cream, however, be aware that the setting may not set up as firm due to the lesser fat content.
+- Sour Cream - You can substitute plain Greek yogurt for the sour cream; however, be aware that the setting may not be set up as firm due to the lesser fat content.

 How To Easily Remove Skin From Peaches

-- Bring a a small but deep pot of water to a boil.
+- Bring a small but deep pot of water to a boil.